DONGChuan/DONGChuan.github.io/_posts/2016-04-13-SpringMVC-RequestMapping.md

 **It can be used on a method argument to bind it to the value of a URI template variable**.
 The argument can be of any simple type such as int, long, Date, etc. Spring automatically converts to the appropriate type or throws a `TypeMismatchException` if it fails to do.

->If we do not specify the url placeholder name like `@PathVariable('name')`, we must keep parameter name the same as url placeholder.
+>If we do not specify the url placeholder name like `@PathVariable('name')`, we must keep method parameter name  same as url placeholder.

 {% highlight java %}
 @Controller